risingwavelabs/risingwave-data-talks-workshop-2024-03-04/homework.md

 Create a materialized view to compute the average, min and max trip time between each taxi zone.

-From this MV, find the taxi zones with the highest average trip time.
+From this MV, find the pair of taxi zones with the highest average trip time.
 You may need to use the [dynamic filter pattern](https://docs.risingwave.com/docs/current/sql-pattern-dynamic-filters/) for this.

 Bonus (no marks): Create an MV which can identify anomalies in the data.
 For example, if the average trip time between two zones is 1 minute, but the max trip time is 10 minutes and 20 minutes respectively.

+Options:
+1. Yorkville East, Steinway
+2. Murray Hill, Midwood
+3. East Flatbush/Farragut, East Harlem North
+4. Midtown Center, University Heights/Morris Heights

 ## Question 2

-Recreate the MV(s) in question 1, to also find the number of trips for the taxi zones with the highest average trip time.
+Recreate the MV(s) in question 1, to also find the number of trips for the pair of taxi zones with the highest average trip time.

+Options:
+1. 5
+2. 3
+3. 10
+4. 1

 ## Question 3